Research Staff

 His research activities include development of analytical tools such as the MERGE model and the US-REGEN model with applications including electricity markets, end-use electrification, and international climate policy.

-Dr. Blanford is a Principal Technical Executive for Energy and Climate Policy Analysis with the Electric Power Research Institute (EPRI) in Palo Alto, CA, where he has worked since 2006.
+Dr. Blanford is a Principal Technical Executive for Energy and Climate Policy Analysis with EPRI in Palo Alto, CA, where he has worked since 2006.
 He was a lead author for the Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report and serves as co-director of the International Energy Workshop (IEW).
 He holds a B.A. in mathematics from Yale University, a M.S. in operations research from Columbia University, and a Ph.D. in management science and engineering from Stanford University.

 Recent Publications